owlgrin/gaurilla-guide/src/articles/how-to-create-an-invoice.md

 description: Yay, time to ask for money!
 layout: article
 ---
 Invoice is a document that you give to your customer that clearly states how much she owes you, for what and on what terms.
-Creating a invoice in Gaurilla is very simple.
+Creating an invoice in Gaurilla is very simple.

 1. Login into your Gaurilla account and set the workspace in which you wish to generate an invoice.